luminus-framework/luminus/resources/md/clojurescript.md

 Notice that even though `label` is a function we're not calling it, but instead we're putting it in a vector.
 The reason for this is that we're specifying the component hierarchy.
 The components will be run by Reagent when they need to be rendered.

-This is behavior makes it trivial to implements the [React Flux](http://facebook.github.io/react/docs/flux-overview.html) pattern.
+This is behavior makes it trivial to implement the [React Flux](http://facebook.github.io/react/docs/flux-overview.html) pattern.

 ```
 Views--->(actions) --> Dispatcher-->(callback)--> Stores---+